microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 If a player's character is damaged to the point where their HP reaches zero (or below zero), the character becomes "downed", or unconscious and near death, with 0 HP.
 Further damage directly reduces their normally highest stat (either STR, DEX, or MIND).
 If that stat drops below -10, the character dies.

 While downed, at the start of your turn, roll a d6.
 You have 3 chances (1 chance per turn) to roll above a 3.
 If successful, you are stabilized and return to 1 HP.
 Otherwise, if you are unsuccessful for 3 turns, the character dies.
-Healing items or spells stabilize downed characters and the amount healed is restored to the character's HP.
+Healing items or spells stabilize downed characters, and the amount healed is restored to the character's HP.

 Sometimes damage in combat is dealt directly to a character's Stats instead of Hit Points.
 If any stat reaches -10 or below, the character is downed and treated as if they were reduced to 0 HP.
 Damage while downed is applied to the character's next highest Stat instead of the Stat which caused the character to become downed.

-Stats damaged directly or while downed will return to their normal levels after a long rest (4 hours).
+Damaged stats will return to their normal levels after a long rest (4 hours).

 **Speed** comes in 3 tiers, and determines how far a character can move in a round.
 Characters are either Slow (20ft.), Normal (30ft.), or Fast (35ft.).
 A character's Speed is determined by the game master and can be affected by spells and conditions.